-The BOP completed investigations of 4 Section 1001-related complaints that were referred by the OIG in prior reporting periods.
-The BOP provided the OIG with copies of its investigative reports upon completion of its investigations.
+The BOP completed the investigation of 1 Section 1001-related complaint that was referred to it by the OIG in a prior reporting period.
+The BOP provided the OIG with a copy of its investigative report upon completion of its investigation.